Bortezomib, cyclophosphamide, and dexamethasone (VCD)

 How often do you have VCD?

 You have VCD as cycles of treatment.
-A cycle is the time between one round of treatment until the start of the next.
-After each round of treatment you have a break, to allow your body to recover.
+This means that you have the drug and then a rest to allow your body to recover.

 There are different ways of having VCD.
 Your doctor plans how much treatment you need and how often you have it depending on your individual situation.